Lassoed Boosting and Linear Prediction in the Equities Market: Monte Carlo simulation

+The data-generating process (DGP) is determined by a combination of $4$ beta types, $4$ sample-size and sparsity patterns, $3$ error correlation values, and $10$ signal-to-noise (SNR) levels, for a total of $480(=4\times4\times3\times10)$ DGPs.

-We consider four coefficient settings for the sparse coefficient $\beta^*$ in Step 1. \begin{enumerate}[align=left] \item[beta-type 1:] $\beta^*$ has $s$ elements equal to 1, placed at equally position between $1$ and $p$; \item[beta-type 2:] The first $s$ elements of $\beta^*$ equal to 1 and the rest equal to $0$; \item[beta-type 3:] The first $s$ elements of $\beta^*$ equal to $s$ interpolated values between $10$ and $0.5$ and the rest equal to $0$; \item[beta-type 5:] The first $s$ elements of $\beta^*$ equal to 1.
-The rest decays to $0$, $\beta^*_i = 0.5^{i-s}$ for $i=s+1,\cdots,p$. \end{enumerate} The first three beta-types are considered in \cite{hastie2017extended}, beta-type 5 is added in \cite{hastie2017extended} and beta-type 4 in \cite{bertsimas2016bestsubset} is not considered due to its similar result to beta-type 3.
+\textit{Beta types}.
+We consider four coefficient settings for the sparse coefficient $\beta^*$. \begin{enumerate}[align=left] \item[beta-type 1:] $\beta^*$ has $s$ elements equal to 1, equally spaced between $1$ and $p$, and the rest equal to $0$; \item[beta-type 2:] The first $s$ elements of $\beta^*$ equal 1, and the rest equal $0$; \item[beta-type 3:] The first $s$ elements of $\beta^*$ equal $s$ interpolated values between $10$ and $0.5$, and the rest equal $0$; \item[beta-type 5:] The first $s$ elements of $\beta^*$ equal 1.
+The rest decay to $0$, $\beta^*_i = 0.5^{i-s}$ for $i=s+1,\cdots,p$. \end{enumerate} The first three beta-types are considered in \cite{bertsimas2016bestsubset}; beta-type 5 is added in \cite{hastie2017extended}.
+We do not consider beta-type 4 in \cite{bertsimas2016bestsubset} due to its similar result to beta-type 3.